15 Jan 2019,

 DO YOU HAVE THE RIGHT TO A RENTAL CAR AFTER AN ACCIDENT?

-Kopischke v.
+In the landmark case Kopischke v.
 Chicago, St. P., M. & O. Ry.
 Co., 230 Minn.
-23, 40 N.W.2d 834 (1950) established the victims’ right to a rental car.
-In the case, the defendant’s truck was stuck on the rail crossing during a snowstorm.
-Fortunately, the defendant was not in the vehicle when it got hit.
+23, 40 N.W.2d 834 (1950), the court established the right for victims to request a rental car.
+The incident involved the defendant’s truck being stuck on a railroad crossing during a snowstorm.
+Although the defendant was not in the vehicle when it was struck, the train company was held responsible.

 WHAT STEPS SHOULD YOU TAKE TO GET A RENTAL CAR?